shidel/FDI/README.md

         FPSRC       = Set in FPINS600 and points to list of source packages to be installed.

+        FSCAN       = Used to determine if all drives should be scanned during the actual installation to run additional installers.

 ### Options configured by FDASK???.BAT files.